Best Body Composition Tools

 Typically, there is a 3.5-5% margin of error.

-Most caliper kits will come with a how-to guide that takes you step by step through how to calculate your body fat percentage.
+Most caliper kits will come with a how-to guide that takes you to step by step through how to calculate your body fat percentage.

 The Hydrostatic Body Fat Test (“Dunk Tank”)